code-atlantic/content-control/readme.txt

 - Safeguard specific categories, tags, custom post types, and custom taxonomies.
 - Manage access to [media attachment pages](https://www.hongkiat.com/blog/wordpress-attachment-pages/) for logged in/out users or specific user roles.
 - Display a custom message to users who do not have permission to view the content.
-- Redirect users without access permission to a login page, website homepage, or a custom URL.
 - Display specific content on a page or post to logged in users only, specific user roles, or logged out users.
 - Redirect users without access permission to a login page, website homepage, or a custom URL.
 - Highlight subscriber-only content for premium users.
 - Use the `[content_control]` shortcode to protect content inline and cater to subscriber preferences.
-- Control widget visibility by selecting the user type that can view each widget.
 - Set up a seamless paywall for your content, providing teasers for users and prompting them to purchase access
 - Control widget visibility by selecting the user type that can view each widget.